igormsouza/leapcardbalance/README.md

 # Leapcard Balance

+Web Api created in .Net Core to access your LeapCard information.

-Check the balance in your leapcard (Dublin bus card)
+Check the balance in your leapcard (Dublin bus card - www.leapcard.ie)

 ### Want to contribute?
 Great!
 You can also contribuite as tester, developer and with some suggestions to improve the project.